cwaring/meteor-meteor-files-helpers/src/README.md

 Helpers for interacting with Meteor files in the filesystem of the current application.
 Useful for package authors that need to access Meteor files in the filesystem.

-This package has been tested on Mac OS X and Windows 8.1 with Meteor 1.1.
+This package has been tested on Mac OS X, Windows 8.1 and Ubuntu 14.04 with Meteor 1.1.

 ## Methods